Today you’ll learn the pros and cons of vaping your weed vs. smoking it.

 Although smoking pure marijuana tastes well, with a vaporizer it’s much easier to taste all the subtle differences in flavor between different strains.

 Because there are almost no toxic by-products, the taste is purer and cleaner.

 Plus, you can control your flavor with the temperature settings of your vaporizer.
 Temperature control makes fine-tuning your vaping experience easier than fine-tuning your smoking experience.

 Terpenes are what give different cannabis strains their unique taste and smell.
 Most terpenes have a low boiling point.
 If you keep the temperature setting of your vaporizer below 356°F(180°C), you will vaporizer most terpenes.
 But you will avoid taste-polluting compounds.
 The result?
 A much stronger and cleaner flavor than smoking can ever possibly give you.

 4. Your Clothes and Room Won’t be Stinking of Smoke

 One thing that I absolutely hate about smoking is the smell it leaves you with.

-The benefit of vapor is that it dissipated 10 times faster into the air than smoke.
+One benefit of vapor is that it dissipates 10 times faster into the air than smoke.

 Smoke keeps lingering around for days in your clothes and furniture.
-Tar, which is a by-product of burnt plant material, sticks on surfaces and fabrics, and if not removed can stay there for years.
+Tar, which is a by-product of burnt plant material, sticks on surfaces and fabrics.
+If not removed tar can stay fabrics for years.

 5. Stop Producing Second-Hand Smoke